 - Longitudinal Mentorship to connect medical students with residents/fellows/attending surgeons In offering the described opportunities and resources, we believe the Thoracic Surgery Interest Group will serve as an excellent platform for medical students to explore their interest in and gain exposure to the field of general thoracic surgery.

 - Student Advisor: Ming-Yeah Hu and Leilani Gutierrez-Palominos

 The Transplant Surgery Interest Group (TSIG) aims to expose medical students to the multidisciplinary field of organ transplantation.
 Our talks and discussions will explore the ethically and technically challenging nature of transplant procedures, integrating medicine, infectious disease, and pharmacology.
 Through lunchtime talks, ICU shadowing, and panel-based discussions, students will have the opportunity to delve further into the complex field of transplant surgery.
 We hope to highlight the nuances of the various specialties within transplant surgery, including the various research opportunities and career paths available within each specialty.
 Students will have the opportunity to gain further exposure to an underrepresented surgical specialty and continue exploring different paths out of a general surgery residency.

-- Faculty Advisors: Alan Chiem, MD and Marie Stark, MD
+- Faculty Advisors: Alan Chiem, MD and Elena Stark, MD

 The goal of the Ultrasound Interest Group (USIG) is to provide opportunities for medical students to expand their ultrasound education, which they can use in their clerkships and careers.